gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-C. L. Williams, national bank receiver, has entered upon his duties as permanent receiver for the Commercial National Bank of Statesville, taking the place of J. W. Dalton, who had been acting as receiver since the bank was closed, April 19th.
+C. L. Williams, National Bank receiver, with the U. S. Treasury, has entered upon his duties as permanent receiver for the Commercial National Bank of Statesville, taking the place of J. W. Dalton, who had been acting as receiver since the bank was closed, April 19th.

 Source